coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 	- don't forget to check the container repo and deployment center for clues
 - Once you've successfully deployed the api, Navigate back to Overview and Select Health Check
 - Enable and add /healthcheck to Path
-- Success <- from here on is all you.
-Explore features and resources as needed.
+- Success - Congrats!
+From here on, it is all you.
+Explore features and add resources as needed.
 I suggest Application Insights.

 ## Usage